LGBT History Month: Why Our Son Will Never Be an Ally. -

 A (typically) straight and/or cis person who supports members of the LGBT community.

 I’ve written previously about LGBTQ+ allies as a business, but as a person, being an Ally is basically about being a supportive friend or line of support for another person.
 Specifically talking about the LGBTQ+ community, it’s about standing up against prejudice (including within the LGBTQ+ community!
-For example, Lesbians standing up against Transphobia) and being supportive.
+For example, the lesbian community standing up against Transphobia) and being supportive.
 It’s as easy as that.

 And it is because of this behaviour why T will NEVER be an ally.

-Regardless of how he identifies later on in life, cisgender or not, as a son of two mums he will no doubt experience the same things we would have experienced as a Lesbian couple, and later on as mothers.
-He will walk the same paths we walk as we fight against prejudice.
-He will come out as a “Rainbow Baby” millions of times to people; from peers to colleagues to potential partners, and will no doubt have to answer the stupid questions we were asked – only this time they’ll be tailored to him.
+Regardless of how he identifies later on in life, cis-gender, queer or otherwise, as a son of two mums he will no doubt experience the same things we would have experienced as a Lesbian couple, and later on as Lesbian mothers.
+He will walk the same paths we had to walk as we fought against prejudice.
+He will come out as a “Rainbow Baby” millions of times to people; from peers to colleagues to potential partners, and will no doubt have to answer the daft and insensitive questions we were asked – only this time they’ll be tailored to him.

-So whilst ‘Ally’ might be the only position available to him and other children of same sex families right now, being labelled as an Ally is insulting; as he is more than that.
+So whilst ‘Ally’ might be the only position available to him and other children of LGBTQ+ families right now, being labelled as an Ally is insulting; as he is more than that.
 He too is part of the struggle against hate, he is our hope for a more equal future.
-He is our proof that, actually, same sex families aren’t hurting their children.
+He is our proof that, actually, LGBTQ+ families aren’t hurting their children.
 That we’re just as good a parent as anyone else.

-By calling him an Ally you’re separating him from his community that he so rightly deserves to be a part of.
+Allies get to pick and choose when they want to be allies, our son does not have that choice.
+By calling him an Ally you’re therefore separating him from his community that he was born into so rightly deserves to be a part of.